githubnext/gpt4-with-calc/docs/report.md

 ## Example 5

-Take pretty much any basic arithmetic math problem that doesn't invovle really simple numbers, e.g. from [This LA County math exam](https://hr.lacounty.gov/wp-content/uploads/2016/12/Basic-Arithmetic-v1.pdf):
+Take pretty much any basic calculation problem that doesn't involve really simple numbers, e.g. from [This LA County math exam](https://hr.lacounty.gov/wp-content/uploads/2016/12/Basic-Arithmetic-v1.pdf):

 > Fred’s gross salary is \$850 per week.
 From his salary, 11% is removed for federal deductions; 5.5% for state deductions; and 6.2% for the company’s pension plan.
 If each of these deductions is taken as a percent of Fred’s gross salary, what is his net salary for a fourweek period?

-Without arithmetic equipping the answer is wrong:
+Without calculation equipping the answer is wrong:

 > $2448.20

-With arithmetic equipping the answer is correct:
+With calculation equipping the answer is correct:

 > Fred's net salary for a four-week period is $2628.20.

-In the Javascript-generating prototype, the generated arithmetic code (with full generated documentation comments) is:
+In the Javascript-generating prototype, the generated calculation code (with full generated documentation comments) is:

 ```javascript
 // Definitions